gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ### Create the PEM file

 You need to initially create a certificate signing request (CSR) file.
+The `Common Name` attribute should be some URI, it does not need to exist, but should be the same in both files.

 ```shell
 ▶ openssl req -new -sha256 -key dev-root-ca.key -nodes -out dev-root-ca.csr -config rootca.conf